noahpee/reading-notes/README.md

 #### How to build & maintain a growth mindset

-Here are some things you can do to help grow a positive mindset:
+Some of the things you can do to help grow a positive mindset:

 - Make sure you are well rested.
 - Maintain a healthy diet as well as regular exercise.
--
+- Take a break every few hours.

 *Here is what Chat GPT thinks about the importance of a growth mindset:*